 Social, economic, and environmental protections

-Fair Trade products are produced according to rigorous Fair Trade standards that protect farmers, workers, fishermen, and the environment.
+Fair Trade Certified products are produced according to rigorous standards that protect farmers, workers, fishermen, and the environment.

 Our theory of change

 Deep connections, shared goals, responsible business, conscious consumption, and sustainable livelihoods for producers and their families.
 In short, that’s our Theory of Change, and we’ve sculpted our Impact Management System around it.

 Impact Management System

-Outlines our approach to defining, measuring, and communicating the impact of the Fair Trade Certified model.
+Outlines our approach to defining, measuring, and communicating the impact of our model.
 The IMS includes our Theory of Change and the indicators, processes, and technologies used to monitor and report on progress over time.

 Explore our annual reports detailing the outcome of our efforts as an organization.